-In July 2021, the drug manufacturer Johnson & Johnson and three U.S. drug distributors, McKesson, Cardinal Health, and AmerisourceBergen, were ready to settle $26 billion in the opioid lawsuits filed by different states and counties.
+In July 2021, the drug manufacturer Johnson & Johnson and three U.S. drug distributors, McKesson, Cardinal Health, and AmerisourceBergen, were ready to settle $26 billion in opioid lawsuits filed by different states and counties.

 Do you know someone who uses pain medications whenever they feel even the slightest pain?
 Is there a craving to take opioids even when it’s not necessary?
 Consult a pain management specialist to learn about the correct usage and side effects of the opioid they’re taking.
 Since the overuse of opioids results in voluminous opioid lawsuits, it’s high time to take some preventive measures.

 Though most opioid side effects are not life-threatening, the extreme cases where behavioral changes and suicidal tendencies are explicit must not be overlooked.
-Medication plus rehabilitation programs should be continued to control the opioid addiction syndromes.
+Medication plus rehabilitation programs should be continued to control opioid addiction syndromes.

 The restriction on the production and sale of opioids will trigger the sale of illicit drugs on the black market, increasing the death toll.
 Therefore AMA insists on evidence-based care for people who undergo Substance Use Disorder.
-Based on the instruction given by AMA, physicians and Health care professionals have reduced prescribing opioids to the patients.
-They concentrate more on the use of the state prescription drug monitoring programs (PDMPs).
+Based on the instruction given by AMA, physicians, and Health care professionals have reduced prescribing opioids to patients.
+They concentrate more on the use of state prescription drug monitoring programs (PDMPs).

 After all these measures taken by all, whether we could curb the opioid epidemic is still a question mark.
-With the continued effort of AMA, the state and federal lawmakers, stakeholders, and physicians let’s hope the opioid crisis will come to an end very soon.
+With the continued effort of the AMA, the state and federal lawmakers, stakeholders, and physicians let’s hope the opioid crisis will come to an end very soon.
 Let’s hope for the forthcoming year to see fewer opioid lawsuits.